-To examine spatial and temporal patterns in the distribution of cod in the Gulf of Maine and Georges Bank, 27 fishers were interviewed between November 2022 and March 2024.
-While the majority of interviewees use an otter trawl to capture groundfish, we also interviewed those that fish for groundfish with gillnets, longlines, and jigging.
-Interviewees ranged in age from 39 to 80 years old, averaging 59.4 ± 9.0 standard deviation (SD) years old.
-The vast majority of interviewees had several decades of commercial fishing experience (avg.: 41.8 ± 10.2 SD years).
+The 27 interviewees ranged in age from 39 to 80 years old, averaging 59.4 ± 9.0 standard deviation (SD) years old.
+While the majority of interviewees used an otter trawl to capture groundfish, we also interviewed fishers who target groundfish with gillnets, longlines, and jigging.
+Most interviewees had several decades of commercial fishing experience (avg.: 41.8 ± 10.2 SD years).
 Collectively, interviewees have accumulated over 1,100 years of fishing experience.
-Interviewees have spent 92.7% (38.7 ± 10.3 SD years) of their time as a commercial fisher fishing for groundfish, and 90.5% (37.9 ± 10.5 SD years) of that time targeting cod.
+Interviewees have spent 92.7% (38.7 ± 10.3 SD years) of their time fishing for groundfish while operating as commercial fishers, and 90.5% (37.9 ± 10.5 SD years) of that time targeting cod.

-Examination of fishing behavior across the three management periods revealed some similarities and several substantial changes especially during the final management period (‘sectors with cod cutbacks’).
-The number of days spent groundfishing did not vary greatly during the three management periods.
-Fishers averaged 150.0 ± 49.9 SD during ‘Days-at-Sea’, increased slightly to 158.3 ± 57.1 SD during ‘onset of sectors’, and then decreased to 145.1 ± 71.6 SD during the final management period.
+Examination of fishing behavior revealed some similarities across the three management periods.
+The number of days spent groundfishing did not vary greatly.
+Fishers spent an average of 150.0 ± 49.9 SD days fishing per year during the ‘days-at-sea’ period.
+This increased slightly to 158.3 ± 57.1 SD days during the ‘onset of sectors’ period and then decreased to 145.1 ± 71.6 SD days during the final management period.
 In contrast, the percentage of time that fishers spent targeting cod changed substantially across the three management periods.
-Fishers spent 41.9% ± 41.1 SD of their time targeting cod during ‘Days-at-Sea’, and then decreased to 28.1% ± 27.5 SD during ‘onset of sectors’ and all the way down to only 0.04% ± 0.2 SD during the ‘sectors with cod cutbacks’ management period.
+Fishers spent 41.9% ± 41.1 SD of their time targeting cod during the ‘days-at-sea’ period, then decreased to 28.1% ± 27.5 SD during the ‘onset of sectors’ period.
+Time spent targeting cod decreased dramatically to only 0.04% ± 0.2 SD during the ‘sectors with cod cutbacks’ management period.

-On average, those interviewees that reported landings caught 52.7 metric tons (MT) ± 42.1 SD of cod during ‘Days-at-Sea’, 40.7 MT ± 26.3 SD during ‘onset of sectors’, and 4.3 ± 4.5 SD during ‘sectors with cutbacks’.
-During the first two management periods, fishers targeted mostly similar species, with 4 of the 5 species occurring in both time periods (cod, monkfish, pollock, and flatfish).
-During ‘Days-at-Sea’, fishers also highly targeted haddock, whereas they switched from haddock to hake during the ‘onset of sectors’ management period.
-Meanwhile, the most striking change during the final management period was the absence of cod after ranking number 1 in each of the previous two management periods.
-While avoiding cod, they targeted haddock, pollock, flatfish, monkfish, lobster, hake, or left the groundfishing industry altogether.
+On average, those interviewees who reported landings caught 52.7 metric tons (MT) ± 42.1 SD of cod during the ‘days-at-sea’ period, 40.7 MT ± 26.3 SD during the ‘onset of sectors’ period, and 4.3 ± 4.5 SD during the ‘sectors with cutbacks’ period.
+During the first two management periods, fishers targeted mostly similar species, with 4 of the 5 species occurring in both periods (cod, monkfish, pollock, and flatfish).
+During the ‘days-at-sea’ period, fishers commonly targeted haddock, but switched from haddock to hake during the ‘onset of sectors’ management period.
+The most striking change during the final management period was the absence of cod after being the most targeted species in the previous two management periods.
+In the final management period, fishers targeted haddock, pollock, flatfish, monkfish, lobster, hake, or left the groundfishing industry altogether.

 The distribution of overall fishing effort for groundfish was relatively consistent across the three management periods (Figure 1).
-The greatest aggregation of fishing effort was in the western GOM to the west of the Western Gulf of Maine Closed Area (WGOMCA), with ~15-20 fishers fishing for groundfish in this region during each time period.
-After that, fishing effort was greatest in the center of the GOM in the area in between the WGOMCA, Cashes Ledge Closure Area and Closed Areas I and II.
-There were ~10-15 fishers that reported fishing for groundfish in this central region.
-Finally, groundfish fishing effort was lowest in the northeastern Gulf of Maine, to the west of Closed Area 1, and in between Closed Areas 1 and 2 along the southern extent of Georges Bank.
+The greatest aggregation of fishing effort was in the western GOM to the west of the Western Gulf of Maine Closed Area (WGOMCA), with ~15-20 fishers fishing for groundfish in this region during each period.
+Fishing effort was also high in the center of the GOM in the area between the WGOMCA, Cashes Ledge Closure Area, and Closed Areas I and II, with ~10-15 fishers reporting fishing for groundfish in this central region.
+Fishing effort was low in the northeastern Gulf of Maine, to the west of Closed Area 1, and in between Closed Areas 1 and 2 along the southern extent of Georges Bank.
 These regions had <10 fishers report fishing for groundfish within them, and often <5 along the outer edges.